Planning and Enforcement Appeals

 Additional costs

-You should chose a method which best suits your requirements.
-Be aware that appeals determined by an inquiry or hearing can allow either the appellant or the County Council to apply for costs if they consider the other part behaved in an 'unreasonable' way.
-The inspector decided whether costs should be awarded.
+You should choose an appeal process which best suits your requirements.
+Be aware that either the appellant or the County Council can apply for an award of costs if they consider the other party behaved in an 'unreasonable' way.
+The inspector decides whether costs should be awarded.

 Support